-Welcome to the MSc in Physics program at UoC

-Outline

-- Introduction to the MSc program
+Introduction to the MSc program - Outline

 - BCGS

 - Some characteristics of the study program

 - A guided tour

 - Recommendations

 - Administrative issues

 BCGS

 Bonn-Cologne Graduate School of Physics and Astronomy

 - The Bonn-Cologne Graduate School for Physics and Astronomy (BCGS) is a joint program of graduate studies (MSc and PhD) between the universities of Bonn and Cologne. - All Master and PhD students in Bonn and Cologne are members (unless you opt out). - You may attend courses in Bonn!